annie2010/Terraform-1/exercises/02/README.md

 }
 ```

-* We'll stop here for now
+* we'll stop here for now
-  * We'll begin actually working with applying these plans in our next exercise.
+  * we'll begin actually working with applying these plans in our next exercise